Dig for Victory in the UK rationing and shortages of WW2

-One of the spearheads of the Government campaign to make Britain more self-sufficient for food was to encourage the public to grow vegetables in their gardens and where possible allotments.
+One of the spearheads of the Government campaign to make Britain more self-sufficient for food in World War Two was to encourage the public to grow vegetables in their gardens other available spaces such as allotments.

 This feature of the wider campaign was called Dig for Victory.
-Rationing was so severe that householders needed little encouragement.
+Rationing was so severe that householders needed little encouragement grow their own.

-So, like many other back gardens, our back garden was turned into a vegetable patch.
-We also had had two apple trees, a cooker and an eater, and they fruited well.)
+Like many other back gardens, my parents' back garden was turned into a vegetable patch.
+We also had two fruit trees, a cooking apple and an eating apple, and they fruited well.

-It was sad to get rid of the flowers, but I remember my parents' euphoria at the end of the war when we seeded a new lawn.
+It was sad to get rid of the lawn and flowers, but I remember my parents' euphoria at the end of the war when we seeded a new lawn.

-In the Allies countries, Victory Gardens was the name given to the spare areas of land used for growing food in war, but I don't remember the term ever being used in Britain.
+In the Allies countries, Victory Gardens was the name given to the spare areas of land used for growing food in wartime, but I don't remember the term ever being used in Britain at the time.

-I don't ever remember flower seeds being sold during World War Two.
+I don't ever remember flower seeds being sold formally during World War Two.

 Vegetable seeds could be bought from seed merchant shops, which were in most high streets, and from allotment association shops.